MithrilJS/mithril.js/docs/trust.md

 // An attack using a different attribute data.title = "' onmouseover='alert(1)"

+// An attack that does not use javascript data.description = "<a href='http://evil.com/login-page-that-steals-passwords.html'>Click here to read more</a>"
 ```

-There are several non-obvious ways of declaring executable code, so it is highly recommended that you use a [whitelist](https://en.wikipedia.org/wiki/Whitelist) of permitted HTML tags, attributes and attribute values, as opposed to a [blacklist](https://en.wikipedia.org/wiki/Blacklisting) to sanitize the user input.
+There are countless non-obvious ways of creating malicious code, so it is highly recommended that you use a [whitelist](https://en.wikipedia.org/wiki/Whitelist) of permitted HTML tags, attributes and attribute values, as opposed to a [blacklist](https://en.wikipedia.org/wiki/Blacklisting) to sanitize the user input.
 It's also highly recommended that you use a proper HTML parser, instead of regular expressions for sanitization, because regular expressions are extremely difficult to test for all edge cases.

 ---